vorgerger/ookla_map/README.md

 Project Organization
 ------------

+    ├── assets                        <- styling and pictures used.
+    │
     ├── Data
     │   ├── OrigOoklaData             <- Ookla open data source for the entire world.
     │                                   The data is not being stored here.
     │   ├── FinlandData               <- Filtered data for Finland (Uusimaa, Vantaa).
     │
     ├── app2.ipyb                     <- Jupyter notebook with the code.